ilarijn/recipebase/README.md

 ##### Current version
 Authorized users can create, delete, view and edit recipes.
+Unauthorized users can view and search for recipes.
+Currently all recipes are visible to all.

 A recipe has a name, instructions, creation timestamp and a list of associated ingredients.
-An ingredient is connected to a recipe via an association object that also stores the amount.
+An ingredient is connected to a recipe via an association object that also stores amount and unit of measurement used in recipe.

-Ingredients existing in the database can be added to recipes via a jQuery autocomplete function.
+Ingredients in the database can be added to recipes via a jQuery autocomplete function.
 New ingredients are automatically added to the database at recipe creation, and they can also be added and viewed separately.
-At this time ingredient properties consist of a name, category, unit of measurement and a kcal per unit value.

-##### Todo
-- Link added ingredient to user: the idea is for a user to be able to maintain their own customizable collection of preferred ingredients, not provide a huge default selection
-- Public/private toggle for recipes
-- Appropriate login-required checks for actions
-- Admin view for managing users etc.
-- Do not lock empty fields as readonly when retrieving ingredients to enable updates
+Currently all ingredients are visible to all authorized users.

+Kcal values for ingredients and time for recipes exist in the db but are not utilized yet.

 [Current database diagram](documentation/current_diagram.png)